-Applicants for entry to Higher Education should be aware of the costs related to their study, the types of funding that may be available and their liability for fees, before enrolling on a college course (details are available from the course description on the College website or campus services staff can confirm).
+Applicants for entry to Higher Education (HE) should be aware of the costs related to their study, the types of funding that may be available and their liability for fees, before enrolling on a course.
+(Full details are available on the course descriptions on the College website or from the Campus Services Team).

 The following process applies: